Requirements for Distilled Spirits Plants (Industrial Alcohol) Operations

 - Change in Distilled Spirits Plant Location (Premises)

 Select this amendment if you will be moving your business operations to another location within the same state.
 If moving to another state you will need to file an original application.
-You will need to submit a new diagram, lease agreement, and either a superseding bond or consent of surety.
+You will need to submit a new diagram and either a superseding bond or consent of surety.

 - Change in Mailing Address